-Approximately 70 percent of all students attending high school have used alcohol by the time they are a senior.
-Roughly fifty percent have used an illegal drug.
-Over 20 percent have used a prescription drug for no medical reason.
-Identifying drug use in teenagers is often difficult.
+70% of all high school students have used alcohol by the time they are seniors.
+50% have used an illegal drug.
+20% have used a prescription drug for no medical reason.
+Drug use in teenagers is hard to detect.
 Can you smell drugs?
-If so, what do the different drugs smell like?
-What are the signs I should be looking for?
-Addiction can be mistaken for the uncommunicative and surly stage associated with teenagers.
-If you suspect drug use, look for warning signs including:
+If so, what do they smell like?
+What should I be looking for?
+Addiction can be mistaken for the uncommunicative and surly stage of being a teenager.
+If you suspect drug use, look for:

 • Mood swings